 Federal statutes and regulations place many controls on how a contracting officer can go about obtaining government procurements.
 Congress enacts statutes that define the specific procedures that must be followed and identify the source of the funds that will be used to pay the contract price.
 First, the government agency or entity must have statutory authority to execute the contract.
 The person negotiating the agreement on behalf of the government has limited power to bargain over the price of the goods and services and the nature of the agreement.
 Statutes and regulations that reflect certain government polices and place prudent limitations on a federal employee’s ability to spend federal funds control the contracting officer’s bargaining power.

-The document that outlines the contracting officer’s authority to enter into an agreement on behalf of the federal government and the scope of the agreement to be made is called a warrant.
-The contracting officer may not act outside the scope of the warrant or deviate from the laws and regulations that apply.
-A private party that seeks to contract with the government is presumed to know the nature and scope of the contracting officer’s warrant.
-As a result, entering into a government procurement can be a highly detailed and restrictive process.
+The document that outlines the contracting officer’s authority to enter into an agreement on behalf of the federal government and the scope of the agreement is called a warrant.
+The contracting officer may not act outside the scope of the warrant, and a private party that seeks to contract with the government is presumed to know the nature and scope of the warrant.

 The Federal Acquisition Regulation

 In order to address the plethora of rules that apply to government procurements, a body of administrative law has been created through the Federal Acquisition Regulation System, known as the Federal Acquisition Regulation or FAR.
 Codified in the Code of Federal Regulations, this set of rules covers how the government goes about purchasing goods and services in three separate phases: